jjfiv/cs145-f2021/src/syllabus.md

 I will often be comparing this course to a foreign language course.
 Learning about computers via a computer language like Python is quite similar to learning a second or third language; if you do not read, write, and speak the language, it will be difficult to make sense of concepts or to get the ideas to stick in your head.

-To guide and demonstrate good learning practice, each of our readings will be accompanied by a handful of (mostly) multiple choice questions.
+To guide and demonstrate good learning practice, each of our lectures will be accompanied by a handful of (mostly) multiple choice questions.
 These questions will be more difficult than those designed for exams, because the goal of them is to drive experimentation and discussion, rather than to check knowledge.
-I will freely discuss the correct answers to these questions in our synchronous labs, after which you will have the opportunity to update your answers.
+I will freely discuss the correct answers to these questions at any time.

 ## Inclusivity & Discussions